aws-solutions-library-samples/guidance-for-natural-language-queries-of-relational-databases-on-aws/README.md

 ## Guidance for Natural Language Queries of Relational Databases on AWS

-This AWS Solution contains a demonstration of Generative AI, specifically, the use of Natural Language Query (NLQ) to ask questions of an Amazon RDS for PostgreSQL database.
-The solution has the option to use Amazon SageMaker JumpStart Foundation Models, Amazon Bedrock, or OpenAI.
-The demonstration's web-based application, running on Amazon ECS on AWS Fargate, uses a combination of [LangChain](https://python.langchain.com/docs/get_started/introduction.html), [Streamlit](https://streamlit.io/), [Chroma](https://www.trychroma.com/) open-source embedding database, and [HuggingFace SentenceTransformers](https://huggingface.co/sentence-transformers) to create sentence embeddings.
+This [AWS Solution](https://aws.amazon.com/solutions/guidance/natural-language-queries-of-relational-databases-on-aws/#) contains a demonstration of Generative AI, specifically, the use of Natural Language Query (NLQ) to ask questions of an Amazon RDS for PostgreSQL database.
+This solution offers three architectural options for Foundation
+Models: 1.
+Amazon SageMaker JumpStart, 2.
+Amazon Bedrock, and 3.
+OpenAI API.
+The demonstration's web-based application, running on Amazon ECS on AWS Fargate, uses a combination of [LangChain](https://python.langchain.com/docs/get_started/introduction.html), [Streamlit](https://streamlit.io/), [Chroma](https://www.trychroma.com/) open-source embedding database, and [HuggingFace SentenceTransformers](https://huggingface.co/sentence-transformers).
 The application accepts natural language questions from end-users and returns natural language answers, along with the associated SQL query and Pandas DataFrame-compatible result set.

 #### NLQ Application Chatbot Preview